ParetoOptimalDev/haskell-template2/README.md

 # haskell-template

+Modify readme only to see what happens in CI.

 Get a Haskell development environment up and running quickly.
 Thanks to Nix, this template is optimized for a fully reproducible and friendly development environment.
 It is based on:

 - [Nix](https://srid.ca/haskell-nix) + [Flakes](https://serokell.io/blog/practical-nix-flakes) (via [`github:srid/haskell-flake`](https://github.com/srid/haskell-flake)) + GHC 9.4